 - Suggestions on how to prevent yourself from ever coming across them

 Online scammers are creative, and their schemes can be tailored to fit any situation.
-They might offer you the "perfect" deal or someone may try to get in touch with you through an email that appears legitimate — but beware!
+They might offer you the "perfect" deal, or someone may try to get in touch with you through an email that appears legitimate — but beware!

-These are likely no-gooders looking for your hard earned cash and personal information.
+These are likely no-gooders looking for your hard-earned cash and personal information.

-A few ways online scams happen include:
+A few ways phishing scams and online scams happen include:

 - Phonies may call you and pretend to work for Microsoft or Amazon so that they can offer services such as troubleshooting, refunds, or item returns.
 Before ever getting started, they’ll ask you to wire them advance payments via Western Union or MoneyGram first, or ask you for gift cards.

 - Phishing techniques and other emails are often the leading cause for scams.
 A scammer may try to contact you with a promise of money in exchange for your banking details, or you may get an email from a fake company with a link attached.
 These emails try to trick you into giving out your details.